DOMAIN NAME BASICS

 - make a list of organizational assets that includes domain names and their access details.

-Then, if that employee leaves, you won’t get a rude awakening that there’s a problem when the website goes down and email stops working… because the domain renewal couldn’t be billed to a deactivated credit card and expired months ago.
+Then, if communications fail or the web designer closes the business or an employee leaves, you won’t get a rude awakening that there’s a problem when the website goes down and email stops working… because the domain renewal couldn’t be billed to a deactivated credit card and expired months ago.

 If you hire an agency or web designer that needs access to your domains, make them a Technical Contact.
 In some cases, you can create a separate username and password.
 If you’re not sure how to do this, request assistance from your Registrar (such as GoDaddy or Network Solutions).

 This will allow access to your DNS (Domain Name Server) to point to your web hosting account.
 It will not allow access to your billing or registrant details.